meisin/bnm-mcp/README.md

 A Model Context Protocol (MCP) Server for connecting to the Bank Negara Malaysia (BNM) [Open API](https://apikijangportal.bnm.gov.my/openapi).
 This project provides tools to fetch various financial data from BNM, such as exchange rates, base rates, gold prices, and more.

+## Disclaimer
+This MCP server is neither affiliated with BNM nor endorsed by BNM; the server leverages on BNM's OpenAPI endpoints and contains just a subset of BNM's API.

 ## Features

 - Get currency exchange rates from the Interbank Foreign Exchange Market in Kuala Lumpur